 Tish has experienced many significant changes, but she credits Horizons and our volunteers as some of the entities that saved her life.

 She resides in Quincy.

 Isaiah began volunteering regularly at Horizons while in high school.
-In October of 2020, he was hired on a part-time permanent basis and in April of 2021, he was offered the position of Building Administrator.
+In October of 2020, he was hired on a part-time permanent basis and in April of 2021, he was offered the position of Dock Administrator.

 Isaiah is active in his church (Hope Lutheran) as the Sound and Tech guy, drummer for worship, a leader of the youth group and a summer camp counselor.
 He is grateful for the opportunity to be working at Horizons and has been blessed by the relationships he has with his co-workers and volunteers.
 He enjoys helping others and feels that “a stranger is a friend he has yet to meet.”

 Besides his love of sports, Isaiah enjoys the outdoors, fishing, hiking, biking and working on the farm.
 He is excited to see what God has planned not only for the ministry of Horizons, but for his future in ministry as well.

 Linda is a bright light on our team!
 She sorts through our donations and puts together wonderful sacks of food for our neighbors who are in need.
 She brings an enthusiastic heart to her work & joy to our staff.
 We are so glad she is part of our Horizons family!